coderefinery/IDEs/_episodes/02-pycharm-setup.md

 motivation for choosing PyCharm is quite simple:
 - Python language is more or less familiar to the majority of the workshop's audience
-- PyCharm belongs to JetBrains' IDE product family, which is considered to be one of the best ranges of developer tools existing
+- PyCharm belongs to JetBrains' IDE product family, which is considered to be one of the best ranges of developer tools exists
 - PyCharm has a commercial version
 - there are similar IDEs for different technologies:
   <br/>